Canon 650D vs Nikon Df

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
+Both the 650D and the Df have been discontinued, but can regularly be found used on eBay.
+The 650D was replaced by the Canon 700D, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 650D better than the Nikon Df or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.